embedded-iota/iota-iot-network-protocol/README.md

 The following naming convention SHALL be used in the implementation.
 The naming convention within the implementation MUST be CamelCase or Underscore _.

+## Communication

+This network specification requires a mesh-network topology.

 ### Node